Core Purpose:

 After Edinburgh, Fringe festivals began to show up all over there world.
 Currently, the World Fringe website states there are over 250 Fringe festivals in countries from Europe to Africa to Asia to America.
 They estimate that, “19 million people see approximately 170 thousand performers in 60,000 free and ticketed events.
 Over 8 million Fringe tickets are sold in over 6 thousand venues across the globe.”
 That’s a lot of brand new theatre being created and performed for audiences to enjoy.

 The Omaha Fringe was created based on this long tradition of Fringe festivals.
 We felt that that there was a need in Omaha for this type of festival.
 In the true spirit of Fringe festivals, our festival allows anyone to apply and our applicants are chosen by lottery, so everyone has an equal shot at getting a performance slot.
 Our first year festival produced ten different performances in two different spaces at the University of Nebraska, Omaha.
 We had over seven hundred audience members from all around the Omaha community come and celebrate the different productions our artists created.
-Since then we have continued to grow and are so excited for the future of Omaha Fringe!
+Since then we have continued to grow, hosting 20 local and national artists in four spaces, and welcoming thousands of audience members over the years and we are excited to see where Omaha Fringe goes next!

 News & Reviews